It could be as simple as this. Substitute fossil fuels with low carbon energy.

 - Forest fires counting for about 10-20% of CO2 emissions must stop.

-- Low-carbon agricultuture: There are sustainable alternatives to fertilizers
+- Low-carbon agricultuture: There are sustainable alternatives to fertilizers and practices

 - Plastic production counting for about 2% of carbon emissions must be widely replaced by organic substances.